 California Family Law and the Absent Parent

 The family court of your jurisdiction is tasked with applying California child custody law to ensure that any custody order or modification is in the child’s best interest.
 As applied to re-establishing a relationship with a child, the family law judge will review the current child custody arrangement.
 Typically, if all parties have followed a parenting plan for a length of time, the court may favor maintaining the status quo rather than modifying the existing order.

 Of course, this does that mean the family law court will always keep things the same, but child custody law places great value on stability and continuity when it comes to children; that is why the current status quo matters.
 If the status quo is working well for the children family courts usually don’t want to disrupt the child’s routine.

 Reasons for Absence

-There are two main exceptions to status quo: (1) the absent parent was in the active military duty or (2) if the absence was due to a temporary absence or relocation.
+There are two main exceptions to the status quo: (1) the absent parent was in active military duty or (2) if the absence was due to a temporary absence or relocation.
 A family law attorney can discuss your options should these circumstances play a role in your absence or that of the other parent.

-Depending on the reasons for the absence, an absent parent who regains custody and visitation might be given supervised or limited custody and visitation until the court is satisfied that parent is earnest in being actively involved in their child’s life and that is in the best interests of the child.
+Depending on the reasons for the absence, an absent parent who regains custody and visitation might be given supervised or limited custody and visitation until the court is satisfied the parent is earnest in being actively involved in their child’s life and that is in the best interests of the child.

 Final Note: Whether you are the custodial or absent parent consult with a family law lawyer for legal advice.
 Well-meaning friends and family will try to give you advice, but only a CA family law lawyer can provide you with legal advice to help you make appropriate decisions based on California family law and what is in your child’s best interest.